-Difference between a network hub, switch, and router?
+Differences between a network hub, switch, and router

-There are three main devices that work to connect one computer to another computer.
+There are three main devices that connect a computer to another computer.
 A network hub, switch, and router can all perform this function.
-It can sometimes be confusing when trying to figure out what device is currently being used on a computer network, without knowing what each device does.
+It can sometimes be confusing when trying to figure out what device is currently used on a computer network, without knowing what each device does.

-A network hub is designed to connect computers to each other with no real understanding of what it is transferring.
-Typically, a network hub is used for a private network, one that does not have any connections to sources other than local computers (meaning, no Internet access).
-When a hub receives a packet of data from a connected device, it broadcasts that data packet to all other connected devices regardless of which one ends up being the final destination.
+A network hub is designed to connect computers in a private network, one that does not have any connections to sources other than local computers (meaning, no Internet access).
+When a hub receives a packet of data, it broadcasts that data to all other connected devices.
 Additionally, network bandwidth is split between all of the connected computers.
-So, the more computer that are connected, the less bandwidth that is available for each computer, which means slower connection speeds.
+So, the more computers connected, the less bandwidth that is available for each computer, which means slower connection speeds.

-In the past, network switches and routers were expensive, confusing, and hard to use for most users and most opted for network hubs.
-Today, home network switches and routers are much easier to use and cheaper, which is why network hubs are rarely used or found anymore.
+In the past, network switches and routers were expensive, confusing, and hard to use for most users, and most opted for network hubs.
+Today, home network switches and routers are easier and cheaper to use, which is why network hubs are rarely used or found anymore.

-A network switch also connects computers to each other, like a hub.
+A network switch also connects computers, like a hub.
 Where the switch differs from a hub is in the way it handles packets of data.
-When a switch receives a packet of data, it determines what computer or device the packet is intended for and sends it to that computer only.
-It does not broadcast the packet to all computers as a hub does which means bandwidth is not shared and makes the network much more efficient.
-For this reason alone, switches are usually preferred over a hub.
+When a switch receives data, it determines the destination and sends it directly to that device.
+It doesn't broadcast the packet to all computers as a hub does, which means bandwidth is not shared and makes the network more efficient.
+For this reason alone, switches are more intelligent and preferred to a hub.

-A network router is quite different from a switch or hub since its primary function is to route data packets to other networks, instead of just the local computers.
-A router is quite common to find in homes and businesses since it allows your network to communicate with other networks including the Internet.
-Essentially, a router bridges the gap between other networks and gives your network access to more features, e.g. a firewall, QoS, traffic monitoring, VPN, and more.
+A network router is quite different from a switch or hub since its primary function is to route data packets to other networks, instead of only the local computers.
+A router is quite common in homes and businesses since it allows your network to communicate with other networks, including the Internet.
+Essentially, a router bridges the gap between other networks and gives your network access to more features, e.g., a firewall, QoS, traffic monitoring, VPN, and more.

 Ok, but what should I buy a network hub, switch, or router?

-This question really depends on how you plan on using your network.
+This question depends on how you plan on using your network.
 For most users, a wireless network router is our recommendation.
-A wireless router allows wireless devices (e.g. your smartphone, tablet, wireless laptop) to connect to your network and to the Internet.
+A wireless router allows wireless devices (e.g., your smartphone, tablet, wireless laptop) to connect to your network and the Internet.

-If cost is a concern and you only want to connect a few computer to each other, a switch is the ideal solution since they are cheaper than a router.
+If you only need to connect a few computers on one network, a switch is an ideal solution since they're cheaper than a router.

 In some situations, you may need more than one router or switch.
-In a big area such as an office you may need a router to connect all computers to the Internet or other network.
-Using other routers, switches, and access points allows you to connect other parts of a building to the same network.
+In a big area such as an office, you may need a router to connect all computers to the Internet or another network.
+Using other routers, switches, and access points lets you connect other parts of a building to the same network.